ClickSend/clicksend-nodejs/README.md

 # The official nodejs library for ClickSend v3 REST API

- This is the official [ClickSend](https://clicksend.com) SDK.  *You'll need to create a free account to use the API.
-You can register [here](https://www.clicksend.com/signup).*  You can use our API documentation along with the SDK.
-Our API docs can be found [here](https://developers.clicksend.com).
+This is the official [ClickSend](https://clicksend.com) SDK.
+Documentation can be found [here](https://developers.clicksend.com/docs/rest/v3/?nodejs#introduction).

+## Requirements

+- [Sign Up](https://www.clicksend.com/signup) for a free ClickSend account.
+- Copy your API key from the [API Credentials](https://dashboard.clicksend.com/#/account/subaccount) area.

 ## Installation

-### Install typescript
+### Install TypeScript

 You will need to install typescript to compile the code.